 a doctor who operates on organs in the chest cavity.
 The word thoracic refers to the thorax, another name for the chest.

 also called 3DCRT.
 Treatment that uses sophisticated computers to very precisely map the location of the cancer within the body.
-The patient may be fitted with a plastic mold much like a cast to keep them still and in the same position for each treatment so that the radiation can be more precisely aimed.
-Radiation beams are then aimed from several directions.
+The patient may be fitted with a plastic mold much like a cast to keep them still and in the same position for each treatment so that the radiation can be aimed more precisely.
+Radiation beams are then focused on the tumor from several directions.
 This reduces the radiation effects on normal tissues and may allow higher doses of radiation to be used.
 See also external beam radiation therapy, radiation.

-a decrease in the number of platelets in the blood with an increased risk of bleeding; can be a side effect of chemotherapy.
-See also chemotherapy, platelet.
+a decrease in the number of platelets in the blood, which can result in an increased risk of bleeding; can be a side effect of chemotherapy.
+See also blood count, chemotherapy, platelet.

-a gland at the base of the neck (behind the upper breastbone or sternum) that helps certain lymphocytes to mature.
+an organ at the base of the neck (behind the upper breastbone or sternum) that helps certain lymphocytes mature.
 The thymus is part of the immune system.
 See also immune system, lymphocyte, sternum.

-a gland at the front of the neck which puts out hormones that regulate how quickly the body uses energy and affects many other body functions.
+a gland at the front of the neck which makes hormones that regulate how quickly the body uses energy and affects many other body functions.
 The word thyroid can also refer to certain hormones made by the thyroid gland.

 also called the shinbone.
 The thicker, inner bone (on the big toe side) of the 2 bones in the lower leg that go from the knee to the ankle.
 See also fibula.